 Meaning you can add wrl models for the internal viewer and still be able to export step as long as you have both files stored under the same name and scaled correctly.
 (KiCad reads 1 wrl unit as 1 inch.
 Step stores its base uint explicitly.
 Stepup already exports correctly scaled wrl and step model pairs)

-More details about 3d model assignment Tutorial: How to make a footprint (From scratch)?
+More details about 3d model assignment Tutorial: How to make a footprint in KiCad 5.1.x?
 (Section 3d model assignment)

 As an example take a drill hole defined in step.
 It might be defined as a direction vector, radius and depth of the hole.
 This means one can extract the true hole center, dimension, direction for use as the source for constrains and also to get manufacturing drawings made from it (one can tell that it has exactly that diameter with this depth)